aigrantsindia/aigrantsindia/README.md

-# AI Grants India - National AI Ecosystem Building Strategy
+# India AI Ecosystem Building Strategy

 ## 🚀 Vision
 Make India the global leader in inclusive, ethical, and affordable AI solutions that serve billions, not millions.